navkar/Predictions/README.md

 :pushpin: **NOTE**: Even though extensive research has been done to come up with these, please do **NOT** blindly accept them, do your own research (DYOR).

 #### Message from the universe for all mortals out there...
 (2020s to 2031)
-* :neutral_face: Radical self-reliance (hold less cash and more phyiscal assets)
+* :neutral_face: Radical self-reliance (hold less cash and more physical assets)
 * :fire: Self-sufficiency (vegetable garden)
 * :mask: Survival skills (prevention from immunity based viruses & stupid people)
+* 🥲 Beware of false optimism and human normalcy bias

 > The two most powerful warriors are patience and time. ― Leo Tolstoy